-Cavanagh Williams LLP will endeavour to provide its services in a way that respects the independence and dignity of all persons and encourages integration and quality of opportunity.
-Cavanagh Williams LLP is committed to preventing, identifying and removing barriers that impede the ability of persons with disabilities to access our services.
+Cavanagh LLP will endeavour to provide its services in a way that respects the independence and dignity of all persons and encourages integration and quality of opportunity.
+Cavanagh LLP is committed to preventing, identifying and removing barriers that impede the ability of persons with disabilities to access our services.
 This includes clients, suppliers and employees and is very much part of our commitment to a diverse and inclusive workplace.

-Cavanagh Williams LLP’s Accessibility Policy is consistent with the Ontario statutes, including the Accessibility for Ontarians with Disabilities Act, 2005 and the Accessibility Standards for Customer Service, Ontario Regulation 429/07.
+Cavanagh LLP’s Accessibility Policy is consistent with the Ontario statutes, including the Accessibility for Ontarians with Disabilities Act, 2005 and the Accessibility Standards for Customer Service, Ontario Regulation 429/07.

-The purpose of this policy is to outline practices and procedures in place at Cavanagh Williams LLP to help identify and remove barriers that impede a person’s ability to access to our services.
+The purpose of this policy is to outline practices and procedures in place at Cavanagh LLP to help identify and remove barriers that impede a person’s ability to access to our services.

 Assistive devices are supports made available to client, such as, real-time captioning services (on-screen typing of what speakers are saying), sign language interpreters or deaf-blind interveners, Telephone Teletypes (TTY) to communicate with clients who are deaf, hard of hearing, have speech impairments or are deaf-blind.

 a. any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,